Jepria/jfront-oauth/CONTRIBUTING.md

 `category(scope or module): message` in your commit message while using one of the following categories:

-- `feat / feature`: all changes that introduce completely new code or new features
+- `feat`: all changes that introduce completely new code or new features
 - `fix`: changes that fix a bug (ideally you will addtionally reference an issue if present)
 - `refactor`: any code related change that is not a fix nor a feature